 I followed the above steps but I still don't hear anything when I talk...

 It may be possible that you are using an incompatible mic/splitter combo.
-Make sure that if you are using a mono microphone (one ring on the plug) and a splitter other than the KVConnection one that you also have a mono to stereo adapter between the mic and the splitter.
+Make sure that if you are using a mono microphone (one ring on the plug) and a splitter other than the ones listed above that you also have a mono to stereo adapter between the mic and the splitter

 If you still aren't getting sound to your speaker, you will want to confirm that each part in the chain (mic, adapter, splitter, 3.5mm extension cables, amp, etc.) are all working properly.
 Try using another microphone to test if possible.